 The results of the above-mentioned programme include:

-- A 60 hour programme (….face to face…online) to train school coaches plus a knowledge assessment test and 100 hours coaching practice will be required to obtain the Associate Accredited Coach certification (International Coach Federation).
+- A 60 hour programme (….face to face…online) to train school coaches plus a knowledge assessment test and 100 hours coaching practice will be required to obtain the Associate Accredited Coach certification (International Coaching Federation).

 - The use of webinars as part of the training and a tool for the future use of coaches, who will have the chance of exchanging material and experiences with their peers, creating a network, using a cooperative environment.